azurebigcompute/GettingStartedGuide/GetTooledUp.md

 Most of these tools are universal and run on Linux, Windows or MacOS.

-A good option for Linux folks is to install the Linux tools into the Ubuntu Bash shell on Windows 10.
-There is a quick HOWTO on enabling bash for windows <a href="https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10">here</a>.
 ***
 ## Universal & Essential Tools:

 ### Linux & Bash From Your Windows Desktop

 If you're going to be using Linux and you are using Windows 10 or later on your desktop, it's a good idea to install the new Linux/Bash capability.
-Find the instructions <a href="https://msdn.microsoft.com/en-us/commandline/wsl/install-win10">here</a>.
+Find the instructions <a href="https://msdn.microsoft.com/en-us/commandline/wsl/install-win10">here</a> and <a href="https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10">here</a>.
 You can run bash in the old CMD/DOS shell, but for a much more Linux-native experience, run the Ubuntu or SUSE shells directly (search in the start menu for eg: Ubuntu):

 ![ubuntu](ubuntu.PNG)